Millennium Sapphire Self Reported Market Cap Achieves $120.60 Million (MSTO)

-Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on March 30th.
-Millennium Sapphire has a total market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
-One Millennium Sapphire token can now be purchased for approximately $0.17 or 0.00000604 BTC on popular exchanges.
-Over the last week, Millennium Sapphire has traded 0% lower against the U.S. dollar.
+Millennium Sapphire (MSTO) traded flat against the US dollar during the 24-hour period ending at 15:00 PM ET on April 2nd.
+During the last week, Millennium Sapphire has traded down 0% against the US dollar.
+One Millennium Sapphire token can now be bought for $0.17 or 0.00000604 BTC on popular cryptocurrency exchanges.
+Millennium Sapphire has a market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.